 - Approximately how much will my divorce cost?
 The lawyer will only be able to provide an estimate based on the information you provide – and your realistic estimation of how amicable you and your spouse are.
 If you think your case is extremely simple, but your spouse's lawyer buries your attorney in paperwork, you can expect your costs to increase.

 - What do you think the outcome will be?
-Remember, you're looking for truthfulness here – not to be told a pretty story.
+Remember, you're looking for truthfulness here – not to be told a fairytale.

 - If your spouse has retained a divorce lawyer, ask your prospective lawyer whether he or she knows this lawyer.
 If so, ask:"Have you worked with him or her before?
 Do you think the lawyer will work to settle the case?
 And is there anything that would prevent you from working against this lawyer?"

 - What percentage of your cases go to trial?
-You actually want to choose a lawyer with a low percentage here – a good negotiator who can settle your divorce without a long, expensive court battle.
+If you and your ex-spouse are relatively cooperative – agreeing on many issues from the outset – you actually want to choose a lawyer with a low percentage here: a good negotiator who can settle your divorce without a long, expensive court battle.

 - How long will this process take?
 (Again, the answer will be an approximation.)